core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 * 'comb_req', specifying, if present, that the server supports the EDHOC + OSCORE request defined in {{edhoc-in-oscore}}.
 A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.

-* 'osc_id_conv', specifying, if present, that the method to convert from OSCORE to EDHOC identifiers defined in {{conversion}} is used.
-A value MUST NOT be given to this parameter and any present value MUST be ignored by parsers.

-   The absence of this parameter does not mean that the method defined in {{conversion}} is not used.
-Also, consistently with {{app-statements}}, the presence of the 'comb_req' parameter implies the use of the method defined in {{conversion}}, and thus makes the additional presence of the 'osc_id_conv' parameter unnecessary.

 The example in {{fig-web-link-example}} shows how a Client discovers two EDHOC resources at a Server, obtaining information elements from the respective application profiles.
 The Link Format notation from {{Section 5 of RFC6690}} is used.

 ~~~~~~~~~~~~~~~~~